Total Knee Replacement

 You will most likely arrive at the hospital on the morning of the surgery.
-Be sure to follow all of your doctor’s instructions on preparing for surgery:
+Be sure to follow all your healthcare provider's instructions on preparing for surgery:

 At the hospital, your temperature, pulse, breathing, and blood pressure will be checked.

-An IV (intravenous) line will be started to provide fluids and medicines needed during surgery.
+An IV (intravenous) line will be started to give you fluids and medicines during surgery.

 When the surgical team is ready, you’ll be taken to the operating room.
-There you’ll be given anesthesia to help you sleep through surgery, or to make you numb from the waist down.
-Then an incision is made on the front or side of your knee.
-Any damaged bone is cleaned away, and the new joint components are put into place.
-The incision is closed with surgical staples or stitches.
+There you’ll be given anesthesia to help you sleep through surgery.
+Or it may make you numb from the waist down.
+Then a cut is made on the front or side of your knee.
+Any damaged bone is cleaned away.
+The new joint parts are put into place.
+The cut is closed with surgical staples or stitches.